You are here

 Clinical worsening

-Worsening may present with progression to a more serious form of heart block of the development of symptoms in a previously asymptomatic person.
+Worsening may present with progression to a more serious form of heart block with the development of symptoms in a previously asymptomatic person.
 Treatment can range from observation to the need for drug therapy, or the need for a pacemaker.